WheteThunger/CarTurrets/README.md

   - `NaturalCarSpawns`
     - `Enabled` (`true` or `false`) -- While `true`, cars that spawn naturally along roads will automatically have turrets added to them, up to the limit determined by `DefaultLimitPerCar`, and according to the chances in `SpawnChanceByModule`.
   - `OtherCarSpawns`.
-    - `Enabled` (`true` or `false`) -- While `true`, cars spawned by plugins (such as [Spawn Modular Car](https://umod.org/plugins/spawn-modular-car) or Vehicle Airdrops) will have turrets added to them automatically, up to the limit determined by `DefaultLimitPerCar` or the permissions of the car owner if applicable, and according to the chances in `SpawnChanceByModule`.
+    - `Enabled` (`true` or `false`) -- While `true`, cars spawned by plugins (such as [Spawn Modular Car](https://umod.org/plugins/spawn-modular-car) or Vehicle Airdrops) will have turrets added to them automatically, up to the limit determined by `DefaultLimitPerCar` or based on the permissions of the car owner if applicable, and according to the chances in `SpawnChanceByModule`.
     - `RequirePermission` (`true` or `false`) -- While `true`, cars spawned by plugins will only have turrets added to them if the car is owned by a player with the `carturrets.spawnwithcar` permission.
   - `SpawnChanceByModule` -- For each module type (based on item short name), these values determine the percent chance (`0` - `100`) that modules of that type will automatically have a turret added to them when the car spawns.
 - `AutoTurretPositionByModule` -- For each module type (based on item short name), these values determine how an auto turret will be positioned relative to its parent module.
 These defaults were tested with modules in various positions with turrets facing forwards and backwards.
 Some modules, especially the small engine cockpit module, simply don't have an ideal position due to having a very small roof, but careful placement of modules and turrets can avoid any visual issues.